Agnelo de Souza: Missionary

 On 8 September 1908, de Souza became a full-fledged member of the Society.
 His life as a priest took him to Siroda and Sanvordem in Goa, besides Kumta, near Karwar.
 He was their priest, preacher, confessor and administrator.

 Spiritual Director

 The then Archbishop of Goa e Damão and Patriarch of the East Indies, Mateus de Oliveira Xavier, appointed de Souza as the Spiritual Director of the Patriarchal Seminary of Rachol on 20 May 1918.

-Death and veneration
+Death and beatification process

 De Souza died on the feast of the Sacred Heart of Jesus, which was on 20 November in 1927.
 He collapsed on the pulpit towards the end of the sermon.
-He insisted on waiting till the Benediction of the Sacred Heart of Jesus.
+He insisted on waiting till the Benediction of the Sacred Heart of Jesus before leaving his post.
 He was buried in Rachol.
 The parish priest who buried him roughly said these words "Hanvem atanch eka Santak matiek laila", which means "I have just laid a saint to rest."
 His remains were brought to Pilar on 10 January 1939.